RESEARCH STARTER

 The city continues to develop, particularly along the Alabama River.
 There is a large amount of open space used for parks along the river's shoreline in the city.
 Among the city's open spaces is the 57,000-square-foot Shakespeare Garden.
 The city also has three large public golf courses.

-Montgomery's climate is generally warm and about eighty degrees Fahrenheit in the summer and fifty degrees Fahrenheit in the winter.
+Montgomery's climate is generally warm and about 80 degrees Fahrenheit in the summer and 50 degrees Fahrenheit in the winter.
 Snow is a rare occurrence, but rain occurs frequently from June through September.
 The city is located 221 feet above sea level.

 People

-The city of Montgomery had an estimated population of 198,665 residents in 2021, according to the US Census Bureau's American Community Survey.
-In 2020, more than half of the population—60.8 percent—is Black or African American, while 31.5 percent of the population is white.
-Asian Americans and people of Hispanic or Latino descent each represent 3.2 percent and 3.8 percent of the city's population, respectively.
+The city of Montgomery had an estimated population of 195,826 residents in 2024, according to the US Census Bureau's American Community Survey (ACS).
+In 2024, more than half of the population—61.8 percent—was Black or African American, while 24.6 was White.
+Asian Americans comprised 4.0 percent of the population, and Hispanic or Latino people represented 5.7 percent of the city's population, respectively.

-Montgomery is a young city, with nearly one-quarter of its residents under the age of eighteen as of 2020 data.
+Montgomery is a young city, with about 23.8 percent of its residents under the age of eighteen as of 2024 data.
 The capital's many colleges and universities contribute to this statistic, including one of the city's largest universities, Alabama State.
+The city's median age is 37.1.

 The city itself is also an attractive option for Alabamians.
 The majority of Montgomery's city's workers also reside within city limits.
-The relatively low cost of living works well for residents, whose median household income was approximately $49,608 (in 2020 dollars) between 2016 and 2020, according to the US Census Bureau.
-The city was ranked 154th in the country in terms of job growth and 98th in terms of the cost of doing business by Forbes magazine in 2018.
-Montgomery's cost of living was approximately 8 percent lower than the national average in 2018.
+The relatively low cost of living works well for residents, whose median household income was approximately $59,292 in 2024, according to the ACS.
+In the 2020s, Montgomery was listed as a top city to buy a home and as one of the best cities for Black-owned businesses and entrepreneurs.

 Continued development in the downtown area contributes to a vibrant social scene for residents.
 In addition to the city's college and riverfront attractions, Montgomery boasts at its center the historic Cloverdale district.
 The historic community has both quiet streets and bustling restaurants and shopping centers.